Get new jobs like this by emailEdit your preferences | Unsubscribe easily Send Me Jobs

-Staff Nurses earn approximately £24,907 a year once qualified – a Band 5 salary – which rises incrementally every year until you reach the top of your banding.
+Staff Nurses earn more than £25,000 a year once qualified – a Band 5 salary – which rises incrementally every year until you reach the top of your banding.

 From there, more experience and qualifications can help you to work your way up into higher bandings.
-Band 6 salaries can reach £37,000, and Band 7 salaries peak beyond £43,000.
+Band 6 and 7 salaries can head well beyond £35,000 a year.

 There are dozens of career routes you can take beyond this, which can see you earn higher salaries too.
 Further study can also help you to move into senior roles like a Nursing Consultant or Modern Matron.